As Samuel Hemming, the first Senior Grand Warden of the United Grand Lodge of England, once put it;

 In Freemasonry, the two pillars symbolize opposite pairs.
 W.L Wilmuhurst described opposites as, ‘good and evil; light and darkness; active and passive; positive and negative; yes and no; outside and inside; man and woman…’

-Masons are taught how to create a balance between his own thoughts and external actions.
+Masons are taught how to create a balance between their own thoughts and external actions.
 Brother C.W Leadbeater states that;

 ‘ In the harmonious working of these two laws, a man may attain stability and strength required to reach the circle within which a Master Mason cannot err.’